Best Running Hats

 Pricewise, this beanie costs more than some of our other options.
 However, we do love the characteristics of the Merino Wool, the great print and color options, and the fact that the beanie is reversible.
 It is a stylish beanie that can be used for much more than just running.
 To top it all of, it comes with a two-year warranty!

 Brushed fleece interior

 Wide range of colors

 Having been around for over 20 years, Under Armour knows a thing or two about what runners want from their gear.
 They used this knowledge to create the Storm ColdGear beanie, implementing features such as brushed fleece, water-resistant material, and a classic, aesthetically pleasing fit.Read more

-This hat is equipped with Under Armour's own ColdGear infrared technology, which is a thermoconductive inner coating that serves to retain your body heat, keeping you warm in colder weather.
-The outer uses their Storm water-resistant coating to keep dry without compromising on breathability.
+This hat is equipped with Under Armour's ColdGear infrared technology, which is a thermo-conductive inner coating that serves to retain your body heat, keeping you warm in colder weather.
+The outer uses their Storm water-resistant coating to remain dry without compromising on breathability.